Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: Quantization for AIF-TEM

-where $D_{S}(f_{s_{\text{min}}})$ and $D_Q(f_{s_{\text{min}}})$ are as given in \eqref{sampling distortion bound} and \eqref{Quantization rate distortion }, respectively. \end{theorem} To obtain the main result given in Theorem~\ref{theo_total_dis}, we next establish an upper bound for the quantization distortion $D_Q(f_{s_{\text{min}}})$ (the upper bound for $D_{S}(f_{s_{\text{min}}})$ is given in Theorem~\ref{Distortion AIF-TEM}).
-This analysis follows methodologies similar to those utilized by \cite{lazar2004perfect} and is relevant for both dynamic and classic (fixed step size) quantization schemes.
-Here, we denote the quantization step size as $\Delta_i$ for each segment $i$.
+In the following, we establish an upper bound for the quantization distortion $D_Q$.
+This analysis follows methodologies similar to those used in \cite{lazar2004perfect} and applies to both dynamic and classic (fixed step size) quantization schemes.
+We denote the quantization step size as $\Delta_i$ for each segment $i$.
 In the classical approach, $\Delta_i$ remains constant across all segments, i.e., $\Delta_i = \Delta$.
 In the dynamic approach, the step size $\Delta_i$ varies for each segment, i.e., $\Delta_i = \Delta_{W_i}$.
-For each segment $W_i$, we consider the signal